You’ll need to meet the entry criteria for your chosen pathway.

 For further information on the pathways, please click here.

-The topics you study will see you prepare for a future in civil or criminal law, or simply develop a fantastic range of employability skills.
+The topics you study will prepare you for a future in civil or criminal law, or help you to simply develop a fantastic range of employability skills.
 Topics include:

 • Civil and criminal courts

 • The legal profession and the judiciary